Gavin Sheets: Professional career

+Chicago White Sox

+2017–2020

 The Chicago White Sox selected Sheets in the second round, with the 49th overall selection, of the 2017 Major League Baseball draft.
 Sheets signed with the White Sox, receiving a $2 million signing bonus.
 He began his professional career with the Arizona White Sox of the Rookie-level Arizona League.
-After playing four games in Arizona, the White Sox promoted him to the Kannapolis Intimidators of the Class A South Atlantic League.
-Sheets posted a combined .279 batting average, four home runs, and 28 RBIs in 56 games between both clubs.
+After playing four games in Arizona, the White Sox promoted him to the Kannapolis Intimidators of the Single-A South Atlantic League.
+Sheets posted a combined .279 batting average, four home runs, and 28 RBI in 56 games between both clubs.

-Sheets spent 2018 with the Winston-Salem Dash of the Class A-Advanced Carolina League, where he slashed .293/.368/.407 with six home runs and 61 RBIs in 119 games.
-He spent 2019 with the Birmingham Barons of the Class AA Southern League, batting .267/.345/.414 with 16 home runs and 83 RBIs over 126 games.
+Sheets spent 2018 with the Winston-Salem Dash of the High-A Carolina League, where he slashed .293/.368/.407 with six home runs and 61 RBI in 119 games.
+He spent 2019 with the Birmingham Barons of the Double-A Southern League, batting .267/.345/.414 with 16 home runs and 83 RBI over 126 games.
 He was selected to play in the Arizona Fall League for the Glendale Desert Dogs following the season.
 Sheets did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic, and was not invited to participate at the White Sox' alternate training site.

-On November 20, 2020, Sheets was added to the 40-man roster.
+On November 20, 2020, the White Sox added Sheets to their 40-man roster in order to protect him from the Rule 5 draft.
 Sheets began the season with the Charlotte Knights of the new Triple-A East, and in addition to playing first base, he received his first professional games in the outfield.

+2021–2024

 On June 3, 2021, following the placement of regular left fielder Andrew Vaughn on the COVID-19 injured list, Sheets was recalled to the major league team, but was sent back down to Charlotte following Vaughn's return two days later, without appearing in a game.
 Sheets was promoted to the major leagues for a second time on June 29.